Preventative Healthcare

 Vaccination can begin from 3 months of age.

-Two injections are given 4-6 weeks apartshires
+Two injections are given 4-6 weeks apart.

-The first booster is given 1 year later
+The first booster is given 1 year later.

 Thereafter boosters are given every 2 years.